Crucifixion series

 This series debuted at Aqua Art Miami during Art Basel week in Miami in December 2015.

-Materials used: Animal skeletons, steel, copper, brass, wood, blood, sweat and tears.
+Materials: Animal skeletons, steel, copper, brass, wood, blood, sweat and tears.